henrikx2/FYS3150/Project3/Report/report.md

 y(x)=-ln(1-x)
 $$

-where $x$ is a random number generated by i.e. the \texttt{ran0}-function.
-Since the exponential expression in the integrand is raised to the power of $-4r$, it would also be needed to alter the "change of variable"-expression such that $y=2\alpha y'$ and
+where $x$ is a random number generated by i.e. the \texttt{ran()}-function.
+Since the exponential expression in the integrand has a factor of $4=2 \alpha$, it is also necessary to alter the "change of variable"-expression such that $y=2\alpha y'$ and

 $$
 y'(x)=-\frac{1}{2\alpha}ln(x-1)